Scripting Subrecords that Occur in Body Fields

 Body Field Subrecords

-The following are examples of typical subrecords that are referenced from body fields:
+Here are some examples of typical subrecords referenced from body fields:

 -

 An assembly build record may need to include the serial numbers of each assembly being tracked.
-These details would be stored in an inventory detail subrecord referenced from a body field on the assembly build record.
+This info would be stored in an inventory detail subrecord linked to a body field on the assembly build record.

 -

 A subsidiary record may include a main address, a shipping address, and a return address.
-Each of these address subrecords is referenced by a field on the body of the record.
+Each of these addresses is linked to a field on the record's body.

 -

 The company information preferences page includes the preferred main address, shipping address, and return address for your organization.
-Each of these address subrecords is referenced by a field on the body of the record.
+Each of these addresses is linked to a field on the record's body.

 For details about working with these types of subrecords, see the following sections: